 In several places, users may have relatively simple addresses with only two or three lines.
 A street name, complex name, block number, floor, suite, or door number, as well as the town, principality, and zip code/postcode are all possibilities.

 Make sure your language button is visible to your visitors in a matter of seconds.
-You can place it at the top of your page or make it a sticky button that stays in place as users explore.
+You can place it at the top of your page.
+Also, you can make it a sticky button that stays in place as users explore.
 Finish it off with your own personal touches to ensure it matches the rest of your website’s design.

-There are some places on your website where a language button isn’t appropriate, such as sections with expandable features like a live chat window or a helpdesk beacon.
-It’s probable that the language button will be hidden underneath it, making it impossible for visitors to see that the store is offered in multiple languages.
+There are some places on your website where a language button isn’t appropriate.
+The sections with expandable features like a live chat window or a helpdesk beacon.
+It’s probable that the language button will be hidden underneath it It will be impossible for visitors to see that the store is in multiple languages.
 Finally, they may choose to abandon your website and not return.

 The chosen language must be the same as visitors move from the top of your acquisition funnel to the bottom.
 It’s much more important for internet retailers, who must establish trust with their customers.
 If the language changes between pages, visitors may abandon the site before reaching the payment page.

 For online businesses, the user experience is important.
 Whether you’re selling software or hardware, you must manage your visitors’ path to prevent missing out on crucial sales possibilities.

 Multilingual apps are no exception.
 There are three important principles to remember:

 - Maintaining the selected language

 Set up a language auto redirection option to display the visitor’s language automatically.
 This will reduce the number of steps your visitors must do.
 The less work your visitors have to do to access the information they need, the longer they will stay on your sit.
 Remember, most people only stay on a website for less than 30 seconds.
 Use this option even if you chose a clear and visible language button.